-Bill 6, the Property Rights Advocate Act (2012), received Royal Assent this past March.
-The Act called for the creation of a Property Rights Advocate who would report to the Ministry of Justice and Solicitor General.
+The Property Rights Advocate Act, received Royal Assent in 2012.
+The Act calls for the creation of a Property Rights Advocate who would report to the Ministry of Justice and Solicitor General.

 Visit the Property Rights Advocate Office to learn more about property rights.

 The Valuable Input of Albertans